{{ summaryTitle }}

 How to Use This Tool:

-4. Paste into Broken JSON source, drop a supported text file onto the editor, use Browse JSON, or load Sample.
-Browser file loading rejects files larger than 1 MB.
+4. Paste text into Broken JSON source, drag a JSON, JSONC, JSON5, or TXT file onto the editor, select Browse JSON, or load Sample.
+The browser rejects selected files larger than 1 MB, so paste a smaller excerpt when that warning appears.

-5. Open Advanced when review policy matters.
-Pretty indent accepts 0 to 8 spaces, and the toggles control missing comma hints, completed closers, smart quote normalization, and invalid escape repair.
+5. Open Advanced when review policy is strict.
+Use Pretty indent from 0 to 8 spaces, and decide whether missing comma hints, completed closers, smart quote normalization, and invalid escape repair should run for this source.

-6. Read the summary before copying.
-Strict JSON valid means the final parse succeeded.
-Needs manual edit means the best repair attempt still failed, and the alert should point near the first syntax problem when a location can be mapped.
+6. Read the summary badges.
+Strict JSON valid means the final strict parse passed.
+Needs manual edit means the best repair attempt still fails, and the alert gives the first parser location the browser can report.

 Interpreting Results:

-Valid JSON means the final text parsed as one strict JSON value after the selected repair steps.
-It does not mean the payload satisfies an API schema, a product rule, or the author's intent.
+Strict JSON valid is a syntax result.
+It says the final text is one parseable JSON value after the selected repair steps.
+It does not prove that the value matches a schema, contains every expected field, avoids duplicate meaning, or represents the author's original intent.

-• Structure Audit shows the parsed root type, node count, object key count, array count, max depth, size delta, and unsafe integer count.
+• Structure Audit is the shape check.
+Compare the root type, object key count, array count, max depth, and size delta with what you expected from the original source.

 Technical Details: